magicaltrevor/hermes/README.md

 - A property has many Hermes Map references
 - A hermes map (can) belongs to many objects
 - A hermes legend has and belongs to a hermes map
-- A hermes legend belongs to a digarc object through a hermes legend id
+- A hermes legend belongs to an internal object through a hermes legend id
 - A hermes data source has many maps
 - A hermes map has and belongs to a hermes data source
 - Cron (which is not a recorded object) has many Events